hashchange/backbone.select/readme.md

 Returns a boolean value indicating whether or not the model is currently selected.
 May be `undefined` instead of false if a model has never been selected.

+Use this property read-only, never set it directly.
+For changing its state, call the appropriate method (`.select()`, `.deselect()`).

 ### Backbone.Select.Me events

 The events listed below are are triggered from Select.Me models.
 They bubble up to the collection, too.

+###### Silent option

 Events can be prevented from firing when Backbone.Select methods are called with the `silent` option, as in `myModel.select( {silent: true} )`.

+###### Options hash

+Event handlers receive an options hash as the last parameter.
+It contains the options which were used for the method call.

+A `label` property is always part of that hash.
+It contains the [label][custom-labels] used for the action, regardless of whether it was set with the `label` option or left at its default.

+Finally, custom options can be used when invoking any method.
+They are simply passed through to the event handler, merged into the options hash.
+See the [section on custom options][custom-options], below.

+###### Predefined handlers

 Event handlers with standard names are invoked automatically.
 Standard names are `onSelect`, `onDeselect`, and `onReselect`.
 If these methods exist on the model, they are run without having to be wired up with the event manually.

-Custom options can be used when invoking any method.
-See the [section on custom options][custom-options], below.

 #### "selected"

 Triggered when a model has been selected.
-Provides the selected model as the first parameter.
+Event handlers are called with the following arguments: _selected model, [options][select.me-event-options]_.

 Runs the `onSelect` event handler if the method exists on the model.

 Is not triggered when the model had already been selected and is selected again (without any change in status).
-That results in a "reselected" event.
+That results in a `"reselected"` event.

 #### "deselected"

 Triggered when a model has been deselected.
-Provides the deselected model as the first parameter.
+Event handlers are called with the following arguments: _deselected model, [options][select.me-event-options]_.

 Runs the `onDeselect` event handler if the method exists on the model.

 #### "reselected"

 Triggered when a model, which is already selected, is selected again.
-Provides the re-selected model as the first parameter.
+Event handlers are called with the following arguments: _reselected model, [options][select.me-event-options]_.

 Runs the `onReselect` event handler if the method exists on the model.

 ## Backbone.Select.One: a single-select collection